AugustinY-minesNancy/Augustin-Yaich-Top50/README.md

 ## Explanation

 Everyday the algorithm count the number of stream for each music per country and add it to the count of the previous days.
-It creates a file per country so he can reuse the counts he calculated he next day.
+It creates a file per country so he can reuse the counts he calculated the next day.

-## Performance
+## Performance for my laptop
-Execution time : 30s per day
+Execution time : 5min per day
-RAM needed : less than 1Go
+RAM needed : about 1Go